Home Decorating On A Budget

 I also wanted it to be great quality, as it would get lots of use from 2 adults and 3 kids.
 Plus, cats wanting to use it to nap.

 So that’s why I decided to go with an Ikea Kivik couch.
-I didn’t even bother looking around for anything cheaper as Ikea prices are very reasonable for the quality.
 The Kivik is apparently very comfortable for lying on, big enough for all of us to pile on and watch a movie or read a book together.
 I also loved that their covers are removable which makes it perfect for a kid friendly living room.